MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/types-of-fields.md

 For example, if an organization operates in multiple areas or countries, you can include multiple locations or countries in an ‘Area of operation’ column.
 A user can then select one or more locations from the list of available values.

-Multi-select option sets can be used with read-only grids, editable grids, and most forms.
-Multi-select option sets can't be used with:
+Multi-select choice s can be used with read-only grids, editable grids, and most forms.
+Multi-select choice s can't be used with:
 - Workflows, business process flows, actions, dialogs, business rules, charts, rollup columns, or calculated columns.
 - Reports, SLA<sup>1</sup>, and routing rules<sup>1</sup>.